Skip to main content

 #

-This chapter explains why we chose hexagonal + screaming architecture for a small project, and what pain it avoids when you start iterating.
+Here we explain why hexagonal + screaming architecture was chosen in a small project, and what problems it avoids when you start iterating.

 #

-This is the core: invariants, state transitions, and error propagation with context.
+This block is the heart of the system: invariants, state transitions, and error propagation with context.

 #